 For example, your fan, cooler, air conditioner, hairdryer, juicer, etc, all work because of the application of an electric motor.

-In fact, an electric motor is the reverse of the electric generator.
+In fact, an electric motor is the reverse of an electric generator.
 In other words, a motor converts electrical energy into mechanical energy.
-On the other hand, a generator converts the mechanical energy into electrical energy.
+On the other hand, a generator converts mechanical energy into electrical energy.

 How do electric motor works?